HCODX/JWT Generator

 100% browser-based · HMAC via Web Crypto · HS256/HS384/HS512

-Sign and encode a JSON Web Token in your browser using HMAC.
-Edit the header and payload as JSON, pick HS256, HS384 or HS512, supply your secret, and copy the resulting token.
+Free online JWT generator.
+Sign and encode a JSON Web Token in your browser using HMAC — edit the header and payload as JSON, pick HS256, HS384, or HS512, supply your secret, then copy the resulting token.
 Signing happens locally via the SubtleCrypto API — no upload, no server round-trip.

 Header (JSON)